gatsbyjs/gatsby/docs/docs/production-app.md

 ##### framework-[contenthash].js

-The framework bundle contains the react framework.
-We've noticed that React hardly gets upgraded to a newer version.
+The framework bundle contains the React framework.
+Based on user behavior, React hardly gets upgraded to a newer version.
 Creating a separate bundle improves users' browser cache hit rate as this bundle is likely not going to be updated often.

 ##### commons-[contenthash].js

-Libraries used on every gatsby page are bundled into the commons javascript file.
-By bundling these all together, we make sure your user only needs to download this bundle once.
+Libraries used on every Gatsby page are bundled into the commons javascript file.
+By bundling these together, you can make sure your users only need to download this bundle once.

 ##### component---[name]-[contenthash].js